-Under the Advisory Agreement, the calculation of the annual base management fee equals 1.5% of our Total Equity, which is our total stockholders' equity plus total mezzanine equity (before giving effect to the base management fee and incentive fee), adjusted to exclude the effect of any unrealized gains or losses that do not affect realized net income (including impairment charges), adjusted for any one-time events and certain non-cash items (the later to occur for a given quarter only upon the approval of our Compensation Committee), and adjusted to include operating partnership units in the Operating Partnership ("OP Units") held by holders who do not control the Operating Partnership ("Non-controlling OP Unitholders").
-The fee is calculated and accrued quarterly as 0.375% per quarter of such Total Equity figure.
+Under the Advisory Agreement, the calculation of the annual base management fee equaled 1.5% of our Total Equity prior to the July 14, 2020 amendment, which is our total stockholders' equity plus total mezzanine equity (before giving effect to the base management fee and incentive fee), adjusted to exclude the effect of any unrealized gains or losses that do not affect realized net income (including impairment charges), adjusted for any one-time events and certain non-cash items (the later to occur for a given quarter only upon the approval of our Compensation Committee), and adjusted to include operating partnership units in the Operating Partnership ("OP Units") held by holders who do not control the Operating Partnership ("Non-controlling OP Unitholders").
+The fee was calculated and accrued quarterly as 0.375% per quarter of such Total Equity figure.
 Our Adviser does not charge acquisition or disposition fees when we acquire or dispose of properties, as is common in other externally managed REITs; however, our Adviser may earn fee income from our borrowers, tenants or other sources.

-For the three months ended March 31, 2020 and 2019, we recorded a base management fee of \$1.4 million and \$1.3 million, respectively.
+For the three and six months ended June 30, 2020, we recorded a base management fee of \$1.4 million and \$2.8 million, respectively.
+For the three and six months ended June 30, 2019, we recorded a base management fee of \$1.3 million and \$2.6 million, respectively.